 If the business is outside the EU, then the business must identify whether it offer any goods or services to EU-based customers, or whether it monitors the behaviour of EU-based data subjects and, if the answer to either question is ‘yes’, then the GDPR will apply to that business, regardless of their geographical location.

 If your business is located in the UK, or the EU, then there is nothing for you to do in relation to this particular issue.

-However, if your business is located outside the EU, and you have established that the GDPR applies to your business, then you will have to take the same steps in order comply with the GDPR as are being taken by other UK and EU businesses.
+However, if your business is located outside the EU, and you have established that the GDPR applies to your business, then you need to take the same steps in order comply with the GDPR as are being taken by UK and EU businesses.
 Either that, or cease offering goods and services to customers in the EU.

 My business has a parent company based in the United States, what do they have to do?